Retropikzel/foreign-c/README.md

 , preferably with a tag, and copy the _foreign_ directory to your library directory.

-As an example assuming you have a project and your libraries live in directory called snow in it:
+Example assuming libraries in directory _snow_:

     git clone https://git.sr.ht/~retropikzel/foreign-c --branch LATEST_VERSION
     mkdir -p snow